 Financial Loss Aversion Illusion

 We test the proposition that investors' ability to cope with financial losses is much better than they expect.
-In a panel survey with real investors from a large UK bank, we ask for subjective ratings of anticipated returns and experienced returns.
-The time period covered by the panel (2008-2010), with frequent losses and gains in the portfolios of investors, provides the required background to analyze the involved hedonic experiences.
+In a panel survey of investors from a large bank in the UK, we ask for their subjective ratings of anticipated returns and experienced returns.
+The time period covered by the panel (2008-2010) is one where investors experienced frequent losses and gains in their portfolios.
+This period offers a unique setting to evaluate investors' hedonic experiences.
 We examine how the subjective ratings behave relative to expected portfolio returns and experienced portfolio returns.
-Loss aversion is strong for anticipated outcomes with investors reacting over twice as sensitive to negative expected returns as to positive expected returns.
+Loss aversion is strong for anticipated outcomes; investors are twice as sensitive to negative expected returns as to positive expected returns.
 However, when evaluating experienced returns, the effect diminishes by more than half and is well below commonly found loss aversion coefficients.
-It seems that a large part of investors' financial loss aversion results from a projection bias.
+This suggests that a large part of investors' financial loss aversion results from an affective forecasting error.

-Keywords: Loss Aversion, Individual Investors, Expectations, Affective Forecasting, Projection Bias
+Keywords: Loss Aversion, Individual Investors, Return Expectations, Experience, Affective Forecasting Error

 JEL Classification: D03, D14, D81, G02, G11